 The House has yet to take up the bill amid ongoing negotiations.

-“The big elephant in the room, and the only group really trying to make some noise, is Meijer, and they’re being really disingenuous about it,” said Auday Arabo, president and chief executive of the Associated Food and Petroleum Dealers.
+“The big elephant in the room, and the only group really trying to make some noise, is Meijer, and they’re being really disingenuous about it,” said Auday Arabo, president and chief executive of the Midwest Independent Retailers Association.
 “What they’d like is to get liquor into every one of their gas stations.”

 Jones confirmed Grand Rapids-based Meijer superstore chain has raised concerns about the legislation and said negotiations are “still up in the air.”

 Spokesman Frank Guglielmi confirmed Meijer supports efforts to eliminate the half-mile rule, but he said doing so would not allow the company to sell liquor in gas stations.
 Instead, he noted Meijer recently announced plans to open six small-format stores in urban areas by 2021.

 “While we have no plans to put liquor in our gas stations, we are continuing to invest in different store formats throughout the state, and the half-mile rule would limit our ability in some cases to offer liquor to our customers,” Guglielmi said in an email.